Fall 2023 training just added!

 Hear From Past Participants:

-We expect the course to fill up quickly.
-Please register as early as possible to ensure a spot in the 2022 training.
-Cost to reserve a spot is $700.
-Full payment is due no later than January 31st, 2022.
-Checks only.
+With a class limit of 30 students, we expect this course to fill up quickly.
+Please register as early as possible to ensure a spot in the 2023 training.

 To Register or for More Information:

-Please include: your contact information, describe any relevant professional background, and include what interests you about this training.
-We will respond promptly with additional details, including payment information.
+In your email please include your contact information, describe any relevant professional background, and include what interests you about this training.
+We will respond to you promptly with additional details, including payment information.

-Wynn Tamura: Wynn developed the Tamura Method over the course of his 40 years in practice, providing a blend of energy-focused counseling and bodywork.
+Wynn Tamura, Founder: Wynn developed the Tamura Method over the course of his 40 years in practice, providing a blend of energy-focused counseling and bodywork.
 Over the years, many of his clients were psychotherapists who wanted to go beyond “talk therapy” in order to create a deeper transformation.
 Wynn developed his unique style of energy bodywork blending Eastern and Western healing modalities.
-In addition to his private practice, Wynn spent several years several years as head of somatic energy work in an alternative healing clinic, which combined different forms of psychotherapy, Chinese, and Western medicine.
+In addition to his private practice, Wynn spent several years as head of somatic energy work in an alternative healing clinic, which combined different forms of psychotherapy, Chinese, and Western medicine.
 Wynn draws from his study of Psycho-Physical Integration (Trager), martial arts, psychology, Zen Buddhism, and Taoism.
-He has also been a Trager practitioner since the early 1980’s.
-Wynn retired in 2012 and continues to consult and teach his healing art: the Tamura Method.
+He has also been a Trager practitioner since the early 1980s.
+Wynn retired in 2012 and continues to consult and teach his healing art: the Tamura Method

 Talia Abraham: Talia is a psychotherapist in private practice who works with individuals, couples and groups.
 Her approach is grounded in the gateways of the heart, and influenced by depth work, relational psychology, consciousness and energetic-somatic touch.
 In her practice she continuously weaves together different traditions and approaches of mind, body and spirit.
 She is a graduate of the California Institute of Integral Studies with a Master’s degree in Integral Psychology.